avshabanov/java-ffmpeg/src/mm4j-sample/README.txt

 In your .bashrc:
     export LD_LIBRARY_PATH=$HOME/opt/lib:$LD_LIBRARY_PATH

-Now the library should be accessible by its libmm4j-avbridge-native.so alias
+Now the library should be accessible by its libmm4j-avbridge-native.so alias (don't forget to do . ~/.bashrc in your shell)